gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 Both the count buffer and the draw parameter buffer are exposed in the shader inside the `game` binding.
 The draw count is exposed in `game.drawCount` and the draw parameters are exposed in `game.objects`.
 Each draw parameter is associated to a game object.
 By [sending a stride](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L1604) that is bigger than the `VkDrawIndexedIndirectCommand` structure, it is possible to append extra information to the draw commands.

-Adding a draw call to the program is done by increasing the count buffer and appending a new value to the game obejct array.
+Adding a draw call to the program is done by increasing the count buffer and appending a new value to the game object array.

-Removing an object is done by setting the `VkDrawIndexedIndirectCommand.indexCount` to 0 and flag this particular [draw command as "unused"](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.comp#L140) using the extra data.
+Removing an object is done by setting the `VkDrawIndexedIndirectCommand.indexCount` member of the selected object to 0 and flag the [draw command as "unused"](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.comp#L140) using the extra data.

 Don't even think about moving the `VkDrawIndexedIndirectCommand` in the array.
 Seriously.
 I spent 5 hours trying to debug only to rewrite the whole thing because I coudn't understand why the draw command were being corrupted.